-The SQL Self Join is used to Join the Table 1 to Itself.
+The SQL Self Join is one of the Join Type that is used to Join the Table 1 to Itself.
 If we have the Primary key and Foreign key in the same table then, we can use this Self join to connect them.

 SQL Self Join Syntax

 The basic syntax of the Self Join in SQL Server 2014 is as shown below:

 SELECT Tab1.Column(s), Tab2.Column(s),